cfengine/design-center/README.markdown

 # The CFEngine Design Center

+**Please note: the code in the master branch only works with CFEngine 3.4.0, which has not been released, but can be obtained as a beta release.
+The old Design Center, compatible with 3.3.x, has been moved to the "3.3.x" branch.**

 Welcome to the CFEngine Design Center, a place for CFEngine community members and developers to share code and information.